Ischaemic Stroke

 • Last known to be well >4.5 hours earlier if

-It is sufficient to just learn that <4.5 hours from onset of symptoms as the eligibility criteria for thrombolysis.
+It is sufficient to just learn that <4.5 hours from onset of symptoms is the eligibility criterion for thrombolysis.

 Ensure BP <185/110 mmHg before initiating thrombolysis.